PhilippeMaincon/EspyInsideFunction.jl/README.md

   times before an acceptable result is obtained (Newton-Raphson iterations).
 Even tests  `if  converged ...` take time.

-Espy's approach to this problem is to use metaprogramming to generate two versions of the function's code
+EspyInsideFunction's approach to this problem is to use metaprogramming to generate two versions of the function's code
 1. The fast version, that does nothing to save or export internediate results.
 This is then used in e.g. the finite element solution process.